Warrant Officer Prerequisites and Duty Description

 c.
 Packets of personnel that meet the suitability assessment will then be evaluated and put in order of merit based on past performance and experience.

 d.
-The top 30 personnel identified will then be invited to attend an in-person assessment and selection held at Fort Bragg, North Carolina from 15 – 19 September 2025.
-A Principal and Alternate order of merit list [OML] for the FY2026 Robotics Technician Warrant Officer Basic Course (WOBC) will be published following the assessment and selection.
+The top personnel identified will be invited to attend an in-person assessment and selection held at Fort Bragg, North Carolina.
+A Principal and Alternate order of merit list [OML] for the Robotics Technical Integrator Warrant Officer Basic Course (WOBC) will be published following the assessment and selection.

 e.
-Final release of the by-name personnel will be coordinated through the HQDA G1.
+Final release of the by-name personnel will be coordinated through HQDA G1 and the Human Resource Center.
 The Commanding General, SOCoE, will officially notify all applicants of the decision to attend WOBC.

 Eligibility:

 a.
-The MOS is open to all enlisted, officer, and warrant officer that are currently serving in Special Operations Forces Units.
+The Robotics Technical Integrator, CMF 390A, is open to all enlisted, warrant officer, and officer that are currently serving in United States Army Special Operations Command units.

-iii.
-Officer: Applicants open to all branches.
-Officers must be branch qualified.
+ii.
+Officer: Open to all branches.
+Officers must be branch qualified and O-2 through O-4.

 b.
 Must meet Army physical fitness and Army Height / Weight standards.